SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/sbndqm_Wiki.md

 ```

 #### Newest Development Area Setup
-The latest SBNDQM version, the one currently in use, is v1_03_00.
+The latest SBNDQM version, the one currently in use in SBND, is v1_03_00.
 It does not have an official tagged release yet, so its setup is nontrivial.
 There are some other products it is necessary to acquire first.
 ``` shell
 cd DQM_DevAreas/
 source /daq/software/products/setup